 Fall 2013, Winter 2014 and Spring 2014 quarters

 This year-long sequence of courses will provide a rigorous treatment of the procedures, concepts, and applications of differential and integral calculus, multi-dimensional space, sequences, and series.
 This year-long sequence is appropriate for students who are planning to teach secondary mathematics or engage in further study in mathematics, science, or economics.
 In particular we will cover applications of differentiation including related rates and optimization and of integration including area, arc length, volume, and distribution functions.
 We will gain a deep understanding of the analytical geometry of lines, surfaces, and vectors in multi-dimensional space and engage in a rigorous treatment of sequences and series.
 Throughout the year, we will approach the mathematics algebraically, graphically, numerically, and verbally.
 Student-centered pedagogies will be used and collaborative learning will be emphasized.
 If you have questions about your readiness to take this class, please contact the faculty.

-- 7:30-9a Tue/Thu plus one hour a week online in lieu of class
+Advertised schedule: 7:30-9a Tue/Thu plus one hour a week online in lieu of class